 It also has some nice (if minor) stuff for Geordi.
 “I wish I understood myself that well,” he states at one point, the sort of on-the-nose dialogue that pops up frequently, but does offer a sense of character.
 I do like the idea that Geordi holds himself together much better than the rest of the crew because he is so repressed.
 He seems to fight it more than Yar or Data.
 The most radical thing he does is to wander off unattended.
 “Help me,” he begs Tasha.
 “Help me to not give in to the wild things in my mind.”

 And then there’s Yar.
-Star Trek can be pretty great when it comes to issues like racism and homophobia.
+Star Trek can be pretty great when it comes to social issues like racism.
 The original series was (and still is) an inspiration to millions, to the point where Martin Luthor King himself convinced Nichelle Nichols to remain on Star Trek.
 However, it has always had a few issues with gender roles.
 Yar should be a firm attempt to rebuff the more awkward past portrayals of women.
 You can see that The Next Generation openly conceded that Star Trek had some gender issues, even if it wasn’t quite sure how to resolve them.

 Encounter at Farpoint tried to get around the sexist dress codes of the original series, by putting men in similar skirts.
 It was an effort that proved a bit misjudged, but they eventually figured out that the proper thing was to put all officers (except Troi, for some reason) in trousers.
 Yar reads as a similar miscalculation.
 She’s a kick-ass security officer, so she has to be a bit feminist, right?
 Given that Beverly is the ship’s doctor and Troi is the person on the bridge most likely to talk about “feelings”, it seems like Yar should be awesome.